+Last Authorized December 12, 2007

+Expired September 30, 2012
-Children ages 3 to 5.

-Children from families with income below federal poverty guidelines (under \$27,750 for a family of 4); who are receiving TANF, Supplemental Security Income (SSI), or Supplemental Nutrition Assistance Program (SNAP); or who are experiencing homelessness; children in
+Who this Program Serves Children ages 3 to 5.
+Frogram Serves Children from families with income below federal poverty guidelines (under \$27,750 for a family of 4); who are receiving TANF, Supplemental Security Income (SSI), or Supplemental Nutrition Assistance Program (SNAP); or who are experiencing homelessness; children in foster care.
 Head Start programs are required to ensure that at least 10% of enrollment slots are occupied by children with disabilities.

-Head Start is designed to meet community needs and can be center-based, home-based, family child care, or an approved locally-designed variation.

-A May 2022 survey of the National Head Start Association's members found that the average center had 30% of its staff positions unfilled.
-In 2021, about 745,000 children and babies were enrolled in Head Start and Early Head Start, down from 970,000 before the pandemic.

-Percent Served Based on Eligibility
+Delivery Method Head Start is designed to meet community needs and can be center-based, home-based, or an approved locally-designed variation.
+Number of Children Served 542,033 45 in the 2021-2022 School Year A May 2022 survey of the National Head Start Association's members found that the average center had 30% of its staff positions unfilled.
+46 In 2021 , about 745,000 children and babies were enrolled in Head Start and Early Head Start, down from 970,000 before the pandemic.
+47 Percent Served Based on Eligibility 36% Eligible Served.
+48 FY 2023 Federal Funding \$12 billion total funding for Head Start and Early Head Start (\$960 million over FY 2022)

-36% Eligible Served.49

-\$12 billion total funding for Head Start and Early Head Start (\$960 million over FY 2022).
+There are 1,600 local Head Start44 programs operating across America, in every state and territory in the country.
+In light of this, there is significant diversity across the communities in which the program operates-rural, suburban, urban, migrant and seasonal, and those found on American Indian and Alaskan Native (AIAN) reservations.
+Decades of research shows that participation in Head Start has both short-and long-term positive effects for Head Start children and their families.